ryo415/fetch_images/README.md

 chmod +x bin/fetch_images
 ```

-The project depends on the `unicode_normalize` gem for consistent filename sanitisation.
-Bundler installs it under `vendor/bundle` so the CLI can be executed in environments without system-wide gem access.
+Bundler still writes the environment under `vendor/bundle` even though the CLI has no external gem dependencies.
+If your Ruby distribution includes the optional `unicode_normalize` default gem it will be used for cleaner post directory names, but the tool gracefully falls back when it is unavailable.

 ## Usage